 The UVM WAGE Center provides ongoing opportunities for the UVM community to be in dialogue and learning together around issues of gender, power, privilege, violence, and the manifestation of a more whole and joyful community.
-The Center provides violence prevention education for each of UVM's NCAA athletics teams, as well as numerous workshops for Fraternity & Sorority Life, and other student clubs and groups.
+The Center provides numerous workshops for student clubs and groups.
 Additionally, the Center offers training opportunities on the reduction and elimination of bias and harassment in partnership with UVM's Professional Development and Training office.
 The Center also provides training for Student Life professionals around the impact of sexual violence and how to support those impacted as a part of preparation for each new academic year